-Patients receiving AZD9291 at the time of study completion (i.e. after final data cut-off date) may continue to receive AZD9291, if in the opinion of their treating physician they are continuing to derive clinical benefit from continued treatment.
-Such patients will continue to be monitored and all safety assessments will be performed until AZD9291 is discontinued.
-These patients will then be followed up for a period of 28 days after the last AZD9291 dose is administered for any new treatment-related serious adverse events.
-A CSR addendum will be prepared to summarise any additional safety data collected.
+Patients receiving AZD9291 at the time of study reaches to final DCO (i.e., after final data cut-off date) may continue to receive AZD9291, if in the opinion of their treating physician they are continuing to derive clinical benefit from continued treatment.
+Such patients will continue to be monitored and all safety assessments that may be related to IP and drug dispensing/accountability, until AZD9291 is permanently discontinued.
+For Pregnancy reporting during continued access, see Section 6.6 (Pregnancy).
+These patients will then be followed up for a period of 30 days after the last AZD9291 dose is administered for any new treatment-related serious adverse events, in accordance with Section 6.4 (Reporting of serious adverse events).
+All SAEs, overdoses and pregnancies would be reported until 30 days after last dose.